Year 10 Overview

 A broad range of learners are accommodated within our Exceptional Learners’ Framework.
 Support at either end of the learning spectrum is provided as well as programs to support those who have unique learning needs around other commitments and responsibilities.

-Extra curricular opportunities in Year 10
+Extra curricular activities for Year 10s

 Extra curricular activities in the Secondary School cover the whole spectrum.
 We have a very high participation rate of extra curricular activities, with most students taking up an activity in addition to their academic studies.